 Ted Lasso wasn’t the only winner at last weekend’s Emmy Awards.

-Along with the actors, writers, directors, and behind-the-scenes creators that came out on top, Ontario novelty bettors did alright, too.
+Along with the actors, writers, directors, and behind-the-scenes creators that came out on top, novelty betting in Ontario sports betting did alright, too.

 According to Ontario Lottery and Gaming (OLG), one of the first novelty contests featured on Proline+ had bettors on board.
 And, in most cases, players had a handle on who with the nods were most likely to win.
 But, as usual, there were still some surprises.